2XL/boomBoomBench/README.markdown

 - status =>  retrieve log file from each node from -> ~/PuppetEssential/${hostname}.log ->>> to -> ./status/*

-- keepalive => remove disible auto halt script from hosts (only milax: hosts)
+- keepalive => remove disable auto halt script from hosts (only milax: hosts)

 - scan => scan_d2xx -> port scan and update :: data.slaves.txt

+- destroy => destroy the vagrant project and clean the project base